ryanjdyke/CIS-024-Final/README.md

 This tool is still under development, but its intended use is to be run on a server like a Raspberry Pi.
 At the moment it uses selenium with a Firefox webdriver, so it is only compatible with that browser.

-To use this tool, first download the code in the repo, then set your desired number of consecutive days in scraper.py on line 20 under "desired_conescutive_days".
+To use this tool, first download the code in the repo, then set your desired number of consecutive days in scraper.py on line 20 under "desired_consecutive_days".
 The default number of days is 3.

 Then, fill in your email username, password, and your target email in the email_sender.py script located in the lib folder.
 For security reasons, I have not added these credentials to the repo by default.